jwplayer/applicaster-docs/language.md

 - Apple: ISO 639-2 Code and `-` as divider.
 E.g. `en-US`
 - Android: ...

 Todo: explain geo vs language selection
 Todo: when to apply what?
+ - Subtitles
+ - Audio tracks for dubbing
+ - Language based: if your show is availble multiple language.
+E.g an English and Spanish video.
+You get two media items in JW Player.
+You can have one playlist with all items.
+E.g. a baby video.
+We are not able to correlate the videos belonging to each other.